spineo/nexus-oss-2/README.md

-./bin/nexus start (starts the instance by default on port 8081) "./bin/nexus status" or "./bin/nexus stop" can be executed for daemon status and stopping If all went well, the UI should come using url http://<ip or localhost>:8081/nexus The initial login credentials are admin/admin123 (click on "profile" to set up user information and change password)
+./bin/nexus start (starts the instance by default on port 8081) "./bin/nexus status" or "./bin/nexus stop" can be executed for daemon status and stopping If all went well, the UI should come using url http://<ip or localhost>:8081/nexus The initial credentials are admin/admin123 (click on "profile" to set up user/change password)
 ```

 ### Troubleshooting
 ```
 Logs: cd $NEXUS_HOME && tail -f logs/wrapper.log
-To change the port edit the "conf/nexus.properties" file and change the "application-port" to use the new value The "conf/nexus.properties" file can be modified to tweak with other parameters (consult the documentation) To open a tcp/udp port (or range) consult the iptables or similar command documentation
+To change the port edit the "conf/nexus.properties" file and change the "application-port" Other parameters can be tweaked in the "conf/nexus.properties" (see documentation) To open a tcp/udp port (or range) consult the iptables or similar command documentation
 ```